KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit doesn't have a standard autocomplete service.
 Instead, it injects a ``AutocompleteService/disabled`` service into ``KeyboardInputViewController/services`` until you register [KeyboardKit Pro][pro] or inject your own service implementation.

-KeyboardKit Pro unlocks a ``Autocomplete/LocalService``, which performs on-device autocomplete, and a ``Autocomplete/RemoteService``, which can be used to integrate with any remote, REST-based APIs.
+KeyboardKit Pro unlocks a ``Autocomplete/LocalService``, which can perform on-device autocomplete, and a ``Autocomplete/RemoteService``, which can be used to integrate with any remote, REST-based APIs.